Billy Joel Becomes A New Dad At 68 Years Old

-It's a second daughter for Billy, with his 35-year-old wife Alexis giving birth on Sunday, Oct.
+It's a second daughter for Billy, with his 35-year-old wife Alexis Roderick giving birth on Sunday, Oct.
 22 at New York University Hospital.
 The star briefly kept the baby's birth a secret — but not for as long as he covered up the pregnancy!

 Photo credit: Getty Images